Harry Horner: Biography

 He won an Oscar in 1949 for his work on William Wyler's The Heiress and another in 1961 for Robert Rossen's drama The Hustler.
 Gene Callahan was The Hustler film's set decorator.
 When Gene Callahan was nominated in the Oscar Art Direction category for Elia Kazan's America, America, Harry Horner drew the set sketch for Gene, which was used in the telecast's program Art Direction category.

 One of his first notable successes was George Cukor's A Double Life (1947) and he soon found himself up on the Oscar podium in 1949 for his work on William Wyler's The Heiress.
 He worked with Cukor again in 1950 on Born Yesterday and then tried his hand at directing on several TV series, including Gunsmoke.

 He was nominated for a third time in 1969 for Sydney Pollack's 30s drama They Shoot Horses, Don't They?.
 Horner directed a few films beginning with Red Planet Mars and Beware, My Lovely both in 1952.

 He retired after completing the Neil Diamond remake of The Jazz Singer in 1980.
 He died of pneumonia in 1994 in Pacific Palisades, California, aged 84.

 Family

 Married to Betty Pfaelzer in 1938; she died in 1951.
 In 1952 he married Joan Ruth Fraenkel, who was his wife until his death.
 They had three sons.
 His eldest son was the Oscar-winning composer James Horner.
-His middle son, Christopher Horner, is also working in several positions in the film business.
-Anthony (Tony), the youngest, is a doctor specializing in pediatric immunology and related research.